gbinal/p-o-d.github.com/implementation-guide.md

 * Ensure the system can export data in a machine-readable format.
 * Ensure data is separated from the application layer of the system to maximize future export and/or reuse of the data.
-* Store and export data using open data standards whenever possible, including the core metadata required by this Memorandum.
+* Store and export data using open data standards whenever possible, including the [common core metadata](http://gsa-ocsit.github.com/project-open-data.github.com/schema/) required by this Memorandum.
 * Document all data schemas and dictionaries used by the system.

 ### B) Best Practices and Examples